OpenPodcar/OpenPodcar/README.md

 ### Simulation
 - AF\_NET error
 	- If this is thrown by the Gazebo plugin -- it may be because Gazebo is being run standalone rather than launched as a ROS node as required.

+- Cannot locate node i.e. you should make your Python scripts as executables in order to launch theml